Twice Sequential Monte Carlo for Tree Search: Theoretical Results

-\paragraph{Repeatedly searching the same actions from the root in TSMCTS} At each iteration $i$, TSMCTS searches a set of actions $A_i \subset A_{i-1}$.
-Since the actions are searched independently again from the root, we have $\Var(Q^i_{SH}) < \Var(Q^i_{SMCTS})$.
+\paragraph{Repeatedly searching the same actions from the root in TSMCTS} At each iteration $i$, TSMCTS searches a set of actions $A_{i+1} \subset A_{i}$.
+Since the actions are searched independently again from the root, the variances satisfy $\V[Q_i^{SH}(s_{1}, a)] < \V[Q_i(s_{1}, a)], \forall a \in A_i$.
 That is, the average \textit{across} the value estimates of independent iterations is a lower variance estimate of the true value compared to each individual estimate, for the same reasoning as above.

 \paragraph{Increasing particle budget per searched action at the root in TSMCTS} Under standard assumptions, increasing the number of particles in SMC algorithms reduces variance because the particle system provides an empirical average, and the variance of such Monte Carlo estimates decreases proportionally to the number of particles $1/N$, where $N$ is the number of particles \citep{chopin2020introduction}.